 Featured in the Annual Japanese Package Design 2023

-OYAOYA won the VI/BI category of the 2023 Japan Package Design Awards.
-At that time, we received the following comment from judge Masanobu Nishimura.
-(Quoted below)
+OYAOYA received an award in the VI/BI category of the Japan Package Design Awards for 2023.
+At that time, Masanobu Nishimura, one of the judges, provided the following comment (quoted below):

-"Vegetables are unfortunate because they do not benefit from package design on store shelves.
-In contrast, products in boxes, bags, cans, and bottles are purchased without hesitation, in order from the front.
+"Vegetables are unfortunate.
+This is because they don't benefit from package design in stores.
+In contrast, products in boxes, bags, cans, or bottles are bought in order from the front without hesitation.
 But vegetables are different.
-Their color, shape, blemishes, and even weight are all compared by the "smart consumer".
-OYAOYA made me think about what "package design" is in the first place."
+Their color, shape, flaws, and even weight are compared by 'smart consumers'?
+OYAOYA made me think about what 'package design' truly is."
 (Masanobu Nishimura)

 Where vegetables go

-I think that vegetables and humans are similar.
-How can we increase the value of vegetables?
-I would like to think about whether this is really important for vegetables and farmers through OYAOYA.
+Both vegetables and humans are quite similar.
+I want to explore through OYAOYA how we can increase the value of vegetables and whether that is truly important for vegetables and farmers.

 「OYAOYAのドライトマト(大玉トマト使用)パッケージ」